-- 5.1.3 Capacity building strategy, tools, and manuals are reviewed or newly developed and disseminated. - 5.1.4 Implement capacity building in the districts - 5.1.5 The Human Resources management position in the Districts is strengthened. - 5.1.6 Formulate and implement a staff retention strategy in each District
+- 5.1.1 Roles and responsibilities of institutions charged with capacity building are reviewed. - 5.1.2 Capacity building guides, tools, and manuals are reviewed or newly developed and disseminated. - 5.1.3 Capacity building plans in all districts are developed and/or updated. - 5.1.4 The Human Resources management position in the Districts is strengthened.